 Course Director: dr. S.N.
-Mengelberg & Col. dr. B.M.J.
-Pijpers
+Mengelberg

 The course European Stratego focuses on the role of European (institutionalized) security and defence cooperation amidst the current geopolitical tensions.
-In particular it examines the way in which the European security architecture has evolved and how different actors continue to shape this European security architecture.
+In particular it examines the way in which the different actors continue to shape this European security architecture.
 This course discusses the emergence, processes of change and continuity, and future challenges of the European security architecture.